Tibet Tour with Everest Base Camp 8 Days

 Electricity and Internet Service

 Regular electricity and limited Wi-Fi are available at hotels in cities like Shigatse and Lhasa.
 It’s simple to use the internet and charge phones; just pack a universal adaptor.
 However, things become a bit difficult as you approach Everest Base Camp.
 Wi-Fi is frequently unavailable, and power is limited (sometimes only at night).
 Additionally, mobile signals can go out, which is the ideal reason to disconnect.
 Mobile signals are either absent or very weak, and power might only be available for a few hours.
-So, it is recommended to bring a power bank, before departing Lhasa, download maps and music, and install a VPN before using any apps, such as Google or WhatsApp.
+So, it is recommended to bring a power bank, download maps and music before departing Lhasa, and install a VPN before using any apps, such as Google or WhatsApp.

 Altitude sickness on the Tibet Tour with EBC